What Is Prayer?: Understanding the Meaning, Purpose, and Power of Prayer

-The simple fact that millions ask the question: “What is Prayer?” attests to its importance.
+The simple fact that millions ask the question: “What is prayer?” attests to its importance.
 It is a wise question because a deep understanding of prayer adds much to our lives!
 Let’s begin with four vital truths about prayer.
+It is:

-- Prayer is your connection to the Creator and Sustainer of life –your link to life!
+1. Your connection to the Creator and Sustainer of life—your link to life!

-- Prayer is sharing with God that enriches your daily life with eternal vitality.
+2. Sharing with God that enriches your daily life with eternal vitality

-- Prayer is the barometer measuring your closeness to God.
+3. The barometer measuring your closeness to God

 1 Chronicles 29:10-20; Psalm 16; Ephesians 4; John 17